 * When do I feel most comfortable in my skin?

 * What emotions do I feel most of the time?

 * What was I put on this earth to do?

--Anahita Kashefi, M.S. is a Los Angeles-based Associate Marriage and Family Therapist who specializes in relationships and creative issues.
+-Anahita Kashefi, M.S. is a Los Angeles-based Licensed Marriage and Family Therapist who specializes in relationships and creative issues.